thomasvincent/jenkins-script-library/COMPATIBILITY.md

 ## Java Version Compatibility

-Java 11+ is used as it is:
+Java 17+ is the primary supported platform as it is:

-- Required by current Jenkins LTS versions
+- Required by current Jenkins LTS versions (2.4xx+)
+- The current LTS version of Java with long-term support
+- Provides significant performance and security improvements
-- Widely supported in enterprise environments
+- Standard in most enterprise environments

-- Compatible with most Jenkins plugins
-- Provides good performance while maintaining compatibility
+> **Note**: Java 11 support is maintained for compatibility but will be phased out in future releases as Jenkins moves to Java 17+ requirements.

 ## Jenkins Compatibility Notes

 When using this library with Jenkins:

-1. This library is designed to work with Jenkins' built-in Groovy runtime (2.4.x)
+1. This library is designed to work with Jenkins 2.479.3+ using Groovy 4.0.x
-2. For full feature support, Jenkins 2.361.1 or newer is required
+2. For full feature support, the latest Jenkins LTS is recommended
-3. Some plugins might require updates to be compatible with this library
+3. Some plugins may require updates to be compatible with this library
 4. No additional Groovy installation is needed

 ## Development Environment

 For development, we recommend:

-- Java 11 SDK (to match Jenkins LTS requirements)
+- Java 17 SDK (to match current Jenkins LTS requirements)
-- Groovy 2.4.x (to match Jenkins built-in version)
-- Gradle 7.6.2 or newer
+- Gradle 8.x or newer
 - An IDE with Groovy support (IntelliJ IDEA, Eclipse, etc.)
+- Docker for containerized testing

 ## Building for Other Environments

 If you need to use this library in environments with different version requirements:

+- For Java 11 environments: limited support is maintained but will be phased out
-- For newer Groovy versions: the library will continue to work as it uses features compatible with Groovy 2.4+
+- For newer Java versions (Java 21+): the library should work without modifications
-- For Java 8 environments: some features may need adjustment, but core functionality should work
-- For older Jenkins versions: use the library with caution, as not all features may work
+- For older Jenkins versions: use with caution as compatibility is not guaranteed